Museum opening hours are Tuesday and Friday 10am to 2pm or by special arrangement.

 Along with treasured relics of the past the digital collection includes over 11,000 professionally scanned photographs and records, where searches can be made of our database by topic or name.
 This archive includes a collection of 840 images digitally reproduced from the glass negatives taken by Tilba resident William Henry Corkhill between 1880 and 1910.
 Today, it provides us with a unique record that vividly captures the life of the Tilba district and its pioneers.

-The Musem is open Friday and Saturday from 10am to 2pm or by special arrangement.
+The Museum is open Tuesday and Friday from 10am to 2pm or by special arrangement.
 Meetings are held every two months on the first Wednesday at 2pm.
 New members are welcome.

 We wish to acknowledge the Traditional Custodians of the lands and waters of the Shire – the people of the Yuin nation and show our respect to elders past and present.